-This guide will show you where you can get more information and support if you need it.
+The guide below will show you where you can get more information and support if you need it.

-This guide is intended for young people who are between 16 and 25 years and who have a special educational need or a disability.
+This guide is intended for young people who are between 16 and 25 years of age and who have a special educational need or a disability.